CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 If your source table is very big, we suggest developing and testing your translation table on a random sample of the source table to speed up the create, edit, test, generate process.

-# How to control errors, warnings and logging?
+# How to control errors and warnings?

 Two types of error can stop the engine during a translation process: